 The breathalyzer test, usually administered at the police station, is important evidence used against you by the prosecution.
 This machine measures the amount of alcohol in your blood, referred to as BAC.
 Since 2003, and the passage of Act 24, the illegal blood alcohol content for drivers 21 years old and over in Pennsylvania is .08 or higher.
 If you are under 21, you are considered to be DUI if your BAC is .02 or greater.
 Breath machines require maintenance and calibration, and sometimes give faulty readings.
 There is also the possibility of human error from the police officer administering the test.
 According to the National Highway Traffic Safety Administration (NHTSA) an estimated 23 percent of drivers tested with a breathalyzer will have a BAC higher than their actual blood alcohol content.

 Law enforcement officers typically administer a blood test, also used to determine your BAC.
 For some of his clients, Attorney Kellis has discovered that the BAC was lower than the legal limit after retesting blood samples through a private lab.
 An expert needs to examine every detail of a DUI charge in order to provide a successful defense.

-Steven Kellis has the experience and knowledge to provide you with skilled legal representation in your DUI case.
-With his assistance, you can explore the options available to address your charges and make decisions that are best for you and your family.
-Contact the law office of Steven Kellis today for a free consultation.
+Steven Kellis has the experience and knowledge to provide an aggressive defense strategy for clients facing drunk driving or other DUI-related charges.
+Mr. Kellis is always available to meet with you about your case.
+Contact our office today at (215) 940-1200 for a free consultation to explore the options available to address your charges and make decisions that are best for you and your family.